Personal tools

 It is unrealistic to expect that everyone will stop eating animals overnight.
 As the demand for meat decreases, fewer animals will be raised for food.
 Farmers will stop breeding so many animals and will turn to other types of agriculture.
 When there are fewer of these animals, they will be able to live more natural lives.

-I'd like to be a vegetarian but it's too hard.
+I’d like to be a vegetarian but it’s too hard. (or “I don’t think I can give up eating meat.”)

 Being a vegetarian has never been easier.
 In fact a lot of the food you eat is probably already vegetarian or can easily be made vegetarian.
-There are delicious alternatives at most grocery stores and co-ops ranging from "Gardenburgers" to "Fakin' Bacon" and many tasty varieties of soy ice cream and even cream cheese.
+There are delicious alternatives at most grocery stores and co-ops ranging from “Gardenburgers” to “Fakin’ Bacon” and many tasty varieties of soy ice cream and even cream cheese.
 There are many great recipes online that you can check out for good ideas for meals.
 More and more options are being made available at restaurants and even shopping for cruelty-free products is easy.
-If you still couldn't go all the way you may want to simply start to incorporate more vegetarian items on your menu.
-All efforts to reduce consumption of animal products has a very positive outcome both for your health and most importantly the animals.

-Are your shoes (or jacket) leather?
+Are your shoes (or jacket) made of leather?

 There are two answers for this.
 If you do in fact have leather shoes you can say that you got them before going vegetarian or vegan, and that it would be wasteful to throw them out just to purchase new ones.
 You can also say that next time you go shopping you will be buying one of the many cruelty-free pairs of shoes that are on the market now a days.
-If your shoes are synthetic then you may want to say, "They're non-leather, but I appreciate your concern."
+If your shoes are vegan, you may want to say, “They’re non-leather, but I appreciate your concern.”

 I'd like to be vegetarian but it seems too expensive.